Idaho National Laboratory: Nuclear waste processing

 In mid-2014, construction of a new liquid waste processing facility, the Integrated Waste Treatment Unit (IWTU), was nearing completion at INTEC on the INL site.
 It will process approximately 900,000 gallons of liquid nuclear waste using a steam reforming process to produce a granular product suitable for disposal.
 The facility is the first of its kind and based on a scaled prototype.
 The project is a part of the Department of Energy's Idaho Cleanup Project aimed at removing waste and demolishing old nuclear facilities at the INL site.

 Safety and Tritium Applied Research

 In May 2022, CNBC reported the Safety and Tritium Applied Research (STAR) program has been set up to looking into the production and safety protocols for working with tritium, the fuel that many startups are working on to commercialize fusion power.

 Interdisciplinary projects

-The Instrumentation, Control and Intelligent Systems (ICIS) Distinctive Signature supports mission-related research and development in key capability areas: safeguards and control system security, sensor technologies, intelligent automation, human systems integration, and robotics and intelligent systems.
-These five key areas support the INL mission to "ensure the nation's energy security with safe, competitive, and sustainable energy systems and unique national and homeland security."
-Through its grand challenge in resilient control systems, ICIS research is providing a holistic approach to aspects of design that have often been bolt-on, including human systems, security and modeling of complex interdependency.
+The Instrumentation, Control and Intelligent Systems (ICIS) program at Idaho National Laboratory (INL) conducts research in safeguards, control system security, sensor technologies, and robotics.
+The research relates to energy security and homeland security."
+ICIS research in resilient control systems includes work on human systems, security, and complex interdependencies.